ergoplatform/ergodocs/docs/node/install/troubleshooting.md

 If your node is stuck on Active Syncronisation with no noticeable increase in the height, please attempt the following steps.

-1. Grep your log file using the commands from [here](/commands) to see if there's anything noticeably wrong.
+1. Grep your log file using the commands from above to see if there is anything noticeably wrong.
 2. Shut down your instance, take a backup and attempt to restart.
 3. Join the [#node](https://discord.gg/jjRP2uNAv5) channel on Discord for support or open an issue on GitHub.